Nurse Aide Registry

 The Bureau of Community and Health Systems has regulatory oversight of the Michigan Nurse Aide Registry.

-A nurse aide is defined as any individual providing nursing or nursing-related services to residents in a long term care facility who is not a licensed health professional, a registered dietitian, or a volunteer who provides such services without pay.
+A nurse aide is defined as any individual who holds a registration.
+A nurse aide is not a health professional licensed under article 15, a registered dietitian, or someone who volunteers to provide nursing or nursing related services without pay.
 A certified nurse aide (CNA) must complete a training program and pass a knowledge and a clinical skills test in order to be registered and work in long term care facilities in Michigan.
 The Bureau contracts with Prometric to administer the test and maintains the Michigan CNA Registry.
+If they fail to pass the examination after three attempts, they will need to retrain and retest.

 For information on approved training programs in your county, see Regional Training Programs below.

-INITIAL CERTIFICATION: To become a CNA, candidates must first complete a Michigan approved training course.
-Next, a candidate must apply to Prometric for testing and eligibility.
+INITIAL CERTIFICATION: To become a CNA, new candidates must first complete a Michigan approved training course.
+Following successful completion of a training course, a candidate must apply to Prometric for testing and eligibility.

 For questions about renewals, testing, and scheduling of tests, contact Prometric or call 800-752-4724.

 EMPLOYERS: To verify whether an individual is a certified nurse aide in Michigan or for other information, call 800-748-0252 or visit the Prometric website.
-Verification of current certification via the Prometric web site is sufficient documentation during onsite inspections by the State of Michigan.
-Also, a nursing home must not use any individual as a nurse aide for more than 4 months, on a full-time basis, unless that individual is competent to provide nursing related services and has completed a Michigan specific training and competency evaluation program.
+Verification of current Michigan certification via the Prometric web site is sufficient documentation during onsite inspections by the State of Michigan.
+Also, a nursing home must not use any individual as a nurse aide for more than 4 months unless that individual is competent to provide nursing related services and has completed a Michigan specificapproved training and competency evaluation program.
 Please see the Nurse Aide Federal Rules & Regulation noted above at 42 CFR 483.35 and 42 CFR 483.5.

 For general information or questions, email BCHS-CNA-Registry@michigan.gov or call 800-752-4724.